JJ/hoborg/text/text.md

 conversation or in the mood for gifts.
 So much paper to post, besides, we had considered a couple of times to charley it.

+Who is Tracy?
+You're about to know her and we were about to do it, too.

-Not that she was not beautiful; she was nice, in that transparent way the gringas had; her hair was flat and hay colored, and her hips and boobs were way too small, although not disagreeably shaped.
+We didn't feel like talking to her because honkies, even honkie girls, were always walking around bumming things and complaining about this and that.
+Besides, she was not that beautiful to deserve one of the ducats we kept; she was nice, in that transparent way the gringas had; her hair was flat and hay colored, and her hips and boobs were way too small, although not disagreeably shaped.
 She didn't smell good, a bit musty.
-Vince and me sent her on her way, but she stuck to us.
+Vince and me sent her on her way, but she clung to us on our way back to the circus.
+Which pissed us off even more since now she would be witness to us ditching the paper; yes, that's what charley means, weren't you listening?
+Am I not talking in fucking English?
+OK, Duke, I'll keep it easy, only I get all fired up when I recall all that.

 "How long are you staying?" she was asking.